Andrea Vanni: Polyptych of S. Stefano

 Vanni's most famous work is a polyptych in the church of Santo Stefano alla Lizza.
-It gives the viewer a greater sense of Vanni's manner.
-The central panel contains a portrait of the Virgin and Child and apart from the color being striking, there is a "silhouette-like character of the design".
+The central panel contains a portrait of the Virgin and Child notable for the "silhouette-like character of the design".
 The Madonna is set like a dark pattern against the gold background of her throne.
 There is almost no attempt at chiaroscuro except around the face and hands which gives the piece a rather flat effect, and is an example of Simone Martini's influence.
 The drapery of the Virgin however, is an example of Lorenzetti's influence.
-Simple folds and lines along with the Madonna's stiff upright pose is nothing like the Madonna's of Martini but the "statelier figures of Lorenzetti".
+Simple folds and lines along with the Madonna's stiff upright pose are nothing like the Madonnas of Martini but resemble the "statelier figures of Lorenzetti".
 The facial expression is completely of Vanni's own.
-The Madonna has a large round head, narrow eyes and a delicate mouth.
-Her firm chin completes a set of strong features which are hard to ignore.
+The Madonna has a large round head, narrow eyes, a delicate mouth, and a firm chin.
 The Christ Child is said to be modeled after the prototype for Martini's fresco of the Majestas in the Palazzo della Signoria.

 The figures of SS.
 James and Stephen on the left side panels are clear examples of Vanni's work.
 The head of S. Stephen is similar to that of the Virgin and show Vanni's love for the silhouette.
 The side figures of saints in the pinnacles of the polyptych show a strong sense of modeling.

 Works attributed to Vanni

-Another work may possibly be attributed to Vanni; a frescoed figure of St. John the Baptist on the left wall of a parish church in Basciano.
-There are only fragments of the fresco which survive and it is practically colorless which make it hard to prove authorship.
+Another work may possibly be attributed to Vanni: a frescoed figure of St. John the Baptist on the left wall of a parish church in Basciano.
+Only fragments of the fresco survive and it is practically colorless which makes it hard to prove authorship.
 The case for Vanni being the artist includes figure parallels to the S. Francesco fresco and the kneeling St. John on the right-hand panel of the Corcoran triptych.
 This work would be from Vanni's late period and painted sometime after 1396 but prior to 1400.
 Some scholars suggest this fresco belongs to Andrea Gallerani.